Coronavirus digest: China tackles outbreaks with eye on Winter Olympics | DW | 25.10.2021

 There have been 35 new cases of locally transmitted COVID in the past 24 hours in China, including 19 in Inner Mongolia and four in Gansu.

-Although the incidence rates are rather low, China is committed to a zero-tolerance approach when it comes to the pandemic.
+Although the incidence rates are relatively low, China is committed to a zero-tolerance approach when it comes to the pandemic.

 Here are some more coronavirus headlines from around the world: